namansnghl/Insureit-DB-Simulation/README.md

 * _Transactions_ - All premiums paid to Insurit against some policy is stored in this table.
 * _Loan_ - This table saves all the mortgage and loan related information for the assets.
 * _Finance_Details_ - When a customer makes payment against some policy then we store all their payment methods in this table for quicker transactions.

+### Database Triggers
+* _generate\_credentials_ - This trigger is to automate the process of generating secure credentials for new customers within the insurance application.
+This trigger operates on the principle of enhancing data security by hashing the customer's name using the SHA2 hashing function.
+Upon the insertion of a new customer record, the trigger dynamically generates a hashed password and subsequently inserts a new record into the SECRETS table.
+This record includes a unique username and the hashed password, ensuring a robust and secure authentication mechanism for customer access to the system.
+* _generate\_agent\_credentials_ - This trigger serves a parallel purpose, specifically tailored for the generation of credentials for new agents joining the insurance system.
+Like its counterpart for customers, this trigger employs a secure approach to credential creation.

+### Database Functions
+* _CalculatePremium()_ - The function serves to compute insurance premiums by considering policy type, sum assured, tenure, and the age of the policyholder.
+Its parameters include policy_id, age, sum_assured, tenure, and policy_type.
+This function applies a predefined logic to determine a base premium, subsequently adjusting it based on age categories.
+* _Auth()_ - The "auth" function operates as an authentication mechanism for user credentials and permissions.
+It takes parameters such as USR (Username), PSWD (Password), and PERMISSION (Permission level).
+The function generates a hashed password and validates the provided credentials and permissions against the database, returning a binary result.
+* _GetCustomersForAgent()_- The "GetCustomersForAgent" function retrieves customer details associated with a specific agent, taking agentID as its parameter.
+Utilizing a JOIN operation on relevant tables, this function compiles customer information into a formatted result.

+### Stored Procedures
+* _insertdata_ - This stored procedure is used to perform the basic INSERT operation into various tables of our database.
+It is used to set up the initial database for performing operations on our application.
+The administrator can also use this stored procedure to reset the data after changes have been made to the database.
+* _AddNewPolicy_ - The "AddNewPolicy" procedure adds a new insurance policy dynamically to a specified policy table.
+With parameters like policy_name, policy_type, description, policy_active_flag, sum_assured, tenure, and policy_table, this procedure constructs and executes a SQL query to facilitate policy addition.
+* _CreateNewClaim_ - The "CreateNewClaim" procedure facilitates the creation of new insurance claims with parameters including p_Claim_amount, p_Date, and p_Holder_id.
+This straightforward procedure directly inserts a new claim record with the provided claim amount, date, and policy holder ID.

+### Views
+* _AgentPerformance_ - "AgentPerformance" provides an overview of agent performance, displaying Agent_id, Agent_Name, Num_Customers, Num_Policies, and Total_Sales.
+This view employs JOIN operations on various tables to calculate and aggregate performance metrics for each agent.
+* _Pending_Claims_ - The "Pending_Claims" view presents pending insurance claims, showing fields like customer_id, past_rejects, claim_id, claim_date, amount claimed, policy status and policy_at_risk.
+By retrieving relevant information and utilizing conditional logic, this view identifies and displays pending claims.
+* _view_my_policy_: The "view_my_policy" view offers a comprehensive perspective on a customer's insurance policies.
+It amalgamates information from different tables to present details such as Holder_id, Customer_id, Home_Policy_id, Auto_Policy_id, homePolicyName, autoPolicyName, status_of_policy, StartDate, ExpiryDate, RenewDate, at_risk_flag, and Agent_id.